 Canvas is our primary classroom tool.
 It's accessible from any device and provides the following resources:

-- access to each class you're currently taking, and the video lectures, syllabus, readings, assignments, and more that come with each class
+- you'll find each class you're currently taking including video lectures, syllabus, readings, assignments, and more that come with each class

-- small group assignments with links to your group's dedicated online study room for video meetings
+- you'll also have small groups assigned here with links to your group's dedicated online study room for video meetings

-- class notifications and announcements from faculty within Canvas
+- you'll receive class notifications and announcements from faculty within Canvas

 Your new Westminster Canvas account